kajigga/katacoda-scenarios/first-bite/step1.md

 Remote execution is the idea that you can command minions [definition needed] to execute a command.
 With SaltStack, the master only publishes a job [description needed].
 Every connected minion sees this published job.
 A minion will executes that job if it determines that it is in the target [definition needed].

-## How this Katacoda course works
+## How this course works

-Before we go too far, take a moment to familiarize yourself with how this katacoda system works.
+Before we go too far, take a moment to familiarize yourself with how this course works.

+You may have noticed a whole lot of stuff happening in the right hand side of this window.
+This is the terminal console that you will use to enter commands and interact with the SaltStack system prepared.
+We are using docker to launch several virtual machines and finally enter the SaltMaster itself.

 To the right you have a terminal window where you can type commands.
 There will sometimes be commands in the text that you can click on and the command  will be entered for you.